 Once lived a beautiful girl Naipí.
 She loved Tarobá – a warrior of the neighboring tribe.

-Tarobá and Naipí decided to escape with canoe.
-Unfortunately M’Boi noticed them and started to chase them.
-In spite of the agility of Serpent God, Tarobá managed to keep ahead of him.
+Tarobá and Naipí decided to escape with a canoe.
+Unfortunately, M’Boi noticed them and started to chase them.
+In spite of the agility of the Serpent God, Tarobá managed to keep ahead of him.

-Tarobá and Naipí were separated forever – but in sunny days (and clear nights) there is a rainbow from the palm tree to the rock.
+Tarobá and Naipí were separated forever – but on sunny days (and clear nights) there is a rainbow from the palm tree to the rock.

 - Iguazu, Cataratas del, World Waterfall Database.
 Accessed in 22.01.2012.